Save money on these budget home security systems

 - Limited home automation

-Eufy's low-price, intelligent cameras, and bargain alarm kits make it a no-brainer if you want to protect yourself from threats.

-Best Bargain for DIY-Installed Security: SimpliSafe Home Security System
+Best bargain for DIY-installed security: SimpliSafe Home Security System

 SimpliSafe rose to the top of our best home security systems catalog in part because its low cost of entry belies the level of quality it delivers.
-That said, it does have some financial and feature downsides that prevented it from being our top pick from a budgetary standpoint.

-For $25/month, you get unlimited video storage for all of your cameras for 30 days, remote alarm activation via app, cellular backup, video verification of crimes before contacting the police, secret alarms that don't set off the siren, and smart home integrations with Alexa, Google Assistant and Apple Watch.
-All useful tricks, to be sure, but locking smart home connectivity and app controls behind the top-tier plan precludes self-monitoring and makes it pricier over time than other picks.
+You can pay as little as $15/month for the entry-level monitoring plan, which has nearly all the tools you'd expect in a security system: police, fire, and medical dispatch, water leak and high-temperature detection, seven days of recordings, remote arm/disarm, cellular backup, and other perks.

+For $25/month, you get 30-day storage, on-demand video storage, better phone alerts with family/friend secondary alerts, "secret alerts" for when people access cabinets or safes, person detection, Alexa/Google Assistant support, and camera subscriptions.
+Many of these perks will be essential for your home security, so you have to pay for the priciest tier, but it's also more advanced than the cheaper programs from Ring and Eufy.

-SimpliSafe offers a variety of entry-level security kits, and sells individual sensors, cameras and smart tech on its site to add on later.
-Because you attach its devices via adhesive strips and connect them to a hub via wireless, installing new devices into your system doesn't take significant time.
+SimpliSafe offers a variety of entry-level security kits and sells individual sensors, cameras, and smart tech on its site to add on later.
+Because you attach its devices via adhesive strips and connect them to a hub via wireless, installing new ones into your system doesn't take significant time.
 With sensors costing as little as $15, your budget won't suffer.

-Keep in mind that SimpliSafe lacks outdoor cameras and its indoor cameras are average in terms of specs — the tradeoffs you make for a budget home security system.
+SimpliSafe used to have fairly limited camera offerings, but recently added outdoor and doorbell cameras that give you a more well-rounded system.
+Overall, it has very few downsides.

 Pros: